Jewish Scholarships Overview

 7. The Lentin Scholarship Fund

 High school seniors in the St. Louis metro area are eligible to apply for these scholarships administered by the Jewish Federation of St. Louis.
 Candidates must demonstrate need, and the sponsor gives preference to those who will be the first in their family to attend college.

 One of several scholarships offered by the Jewish Community Federation and Endowment Fund, this particular award is for Jewish students from the San Francisco Bay area who have been accepted to or are already enrolled at a four-year college.
 Applicants should show dedication to a specific field of study, demonstrate academic merit, and possess financial need.

 Still looking for even more college scholarships to fund your university or college education?
 Then you’re in the right place.
-Our brand new college scholarship filter tool can help you browse over 5,000 different scholarships, grants, fellowships, and awards, with the ability to filter through to find the ones that best meets your individual college scholarship needs.
+Our brand new college scholarship search tool can help you browse over 5,000 different scholarships, grants, fellowships, and awards, with the ability to filter through to find the ones that best meets your individual college scholarship needs.
 Go check it out!

 Data Source: Peterson’s Databases copyright 2021 Peterson’s LLC All rights reserved

 Beth Braccio Hering is an honors graduate of Northwestern University and has been a freelance writer for more than 25 years.
 In addition to extensive contributions to various Encyclopaedia Britannica products, her work has been published by outlets such as Business Management Daily, CareerBuilder, Walt Disney Internet Group, and Chicken Soup for the Soul.